 Are corgis good at herding goats?

-Absolutely, corgis can be trained to effectively herd goats on the farm, though it requires dedicated training.
+Corgis can be trained to herd goats on the farm, though it requires dedicated training.

 To manage goats effectively, corgis may use a combination of barking, nipping at the heels, and circling to guide the animals in the desired direction.